 New Product of the Year Awards

 Vote for Product of the Year during The ASSEMBLY Show

-Hundreds of virtual exhibitors will be displaying the latest products and services at the 8th annual ASSEMBLY Show.
+Hundreds of exhibitors will be displaying the latest products and services at the 9th annual ASSEMBLY Show.
 Fasteners, power tools, adhesives, dispensing equipment, conveyors, robots, software, and, of course, automated assembly systems are among the myriad new products this year.

-To help draw attention to the breadth and quality of new technologies, we’re holding the 3rd annual “Product of the Year” contest, and you—the attendees—will be the judges.
+To help draw attention to the breadth and quality of new technologies, we're holding the 3rd annual “Product of the Year” contest, and you—the attendees—will be the judges.
 A total of 20 products will be nominated across five categories that we think are particularly innovative.
-All you have to do is vote for your favorite when you login to the virtual event.
-Winners in each category will be announced Tuesday, Oct.
-27, at 12:15 pm ET.
+All you have to do is vote for your favorite when you attend the 2021 event.
+Winners in each category will be announced Thursday, Oct.
+28, 2021.

 2021 Nominees will be announced in August.
 For now, check out the 2019 winners in each category: